 This page is designed to help you to understand what these features mean and how they can help you.

-Loan redraw gives you the power to withdrawal any additional repayments to which were made on top of the minimum loan repayment. e
+Home loan redraw gives you the power to withdrawal any additional repayments which were made on top of the minimum loan repayment.

 For example, if you had been making an additional repayment of $200 on a monthly basis, then after a year you will be able to redraw $2,400.
 Effectively any additional payments you have made can be accessed when you need them.